By Tracy Hanes

 Although Ontario posted record MURB sales in 2017 (an estimated 34,000, compared to the previous record of 27,000 in 2016), Porter predicts 72,000 housing starts in the province in 2018 and 65,000 in 2019—a notable decline from the inordinately large 79,000 that was estimated for 2017.

 The CMHC’s 2017 fourth quarter report forecast an inner range of about 65,000 starts in 2018, with increased starts in MURB projects and rental construction, and a decline in single-detached and other home types.
 Affordability and increased pressure for intensification will erode single-family construction.
-However, the picture is rosier when focusing on eastern and southwestern Ontario, where there are stronger local economies, fewer imbalances and higher levels of affordability, the report suggests.
+However, the picture is rosier when focusing on eastern and southwestern Ontario real estate market, where there are stronger local economies, fewer imbalances and higher levels of affordability, the report suggests.

 Tsiakopolous notes a distinct trend, with GTA households occupying apartments (rental and owned) growing five times faster than single-detached occupancy from 2011 to 2016.
 “The (recent) over-evaluation was more negligible on the multi-family market side, and because of affordability, a lot of demand will continue to shift in that direction.”